Look at look at what they're doing up in MSNBC right now.

 Pure and simple.

-Which again, I explained last week, and somebody said, Why do you spend so much time on this?
+Which, again, I explained last week, and somebody said, why are you spending so much time on this?

 These people are in the throes of euphoria, and some CNN reporter asks them what they think of Obama.

-This guy's lucky that he wasn't tomatoed to death.
+This guy's lucky that he wasn't tomatoed to death or pomegranate or dated to whatever they throw over there.

 Lucky he got his report out.

-Hey, Old Bridge, New Jersey guy faces ten years in prison.
+Hey, Old Bridge, New Jersey guy faces 10 years in prison.

-He pled guilty to taking part in a scheme that netted three million dollars in fraudulent tax refunds.
+He pled guilty to taking part in a scheme that netted $3 million in fraudulent tax refunds.

 Well, what this guy was doing was stealing people's tax refunds.